"The knife is sharpened on a stone, people are strengthened in adversity."

 These aren't the words of a self-help guru.
 They're from Xi Jinping, a man who spent his teenage years sleeping in a flea-infested cave, eating corn bread, and hauling buckets of human waste across frozen fields.

-Fifty years later, he controls the world's second-largest economy, commands the largest standing army on Earth, and has consolidated more power than any Chinese leader since Mao Zedong.
+Fifty years later, he controls the world's second-largest economy and commands the largest standing army on Earth.
+No Chinese leader since Mao has held this much concentrated power.

 TL;DR: Why Xi Jinping is an Enneagram Type 8